Michigan Porch

 Consumer fireworks are legal statewide, but your town can ban them most of the year — except on about a dozen holiday days when it can only limit the hours.

 The protected days, as the law stands now: June 29 through July 4, and again on July 5 when it lands on a Friday or Saturday.
 The Saturday and Sunday right before Memorial Day.
 The Saturday and Sunday right before Labor Day.
 And New Year’s Eve into New Year’s morning.
-On each of those, you’re clear from 11 a.m. until 11:45 p.m. — New Year’s runs until 1 a.m.
-That’s roughly a dozen days a year, down from the old law that gave you the day before, of, and after every national holiday.
-The 2018 amendment quietly cut that list.
+On those dates, the protected hours run from 11 a.m. until 11:45 p.m.; New Year’s runs until 1 a.m.
+That’s roughly a dozen days a year, down from the old law that covered the day before, of, and after every national holiday.

 Sources